AkshatG-coder/codePro/DEPLOYMENT.md

 ## 🏗️ System Architecture

 Code Pro is built as a microservices-based monorepo consisting of:
-1. **Next.js Web Frontend**: Server-side rendered UI and API Routes for Server-Sent Events (SSE) and Webhooks.
+1. **Next.js Web Frontend**: Server-side rendered UI and Fullstack API Routes for Server-Sent Events (SSE) and Webhooks.
-2. **Express API Server**: Handles core platform logic and authentication.
-3. **Judge0 CE**: An open-source, sandbox-secured code execution engine.
+2. **Judge0 CE**: An open-source, sandbox-secured code execution engine.
-4. **PostgreSQL**: Stores persistent relational data (users, problems, submissions, and contest rankings).
+3. **PostgreSQL**: Stores persistent relational data (users, problems, submissions, and contest rankings).
-5. **Redis**: In-memory message broker used by Judge0 for job queueing.
+4. **Redis**: In-memory message broker used by Judge0 for job queueing and by Next.js for Pub/Sub.

 ### Traffic & Data Flow Diagram (Webhook + SSE Architecture)